- Bright red vaginal bleeding with or without pain

 Attend childbirth education classes

 Eat a healthy diet

 Practice safe sex

 About 6 out of every 100 babies are born before 37 weeks.
-In general, the earlier a baby is born, the greater the chance that he or she may have problems.
+In general, the earlier a baby is born, the greater the chance that they may have problems.
 Premature babies are more likely to have breathing and feeding problems and are more prone to infections.
 However, with the medical treatments available today most premature babies survive and most do very well.

-If your baby is born before 37 weeks, he or she will likely require care in a neonatal intensive care nursery (N.I.C.U.).
+If your baby is born before 37 weeks, they will likely require care in a neonatal intensive care nursery (N.I.C.U.).
 If further medical treatments are required, your baby may need to be moved to an intensive care nursery, in another hospital.

 Your baby may need to be in a special incubator to be kept warm and might need tubes and monitors.
 The doctors and nurses will provide you with information and support.
 It is important for you to ask questions and share your concerns with the staff.

 All babies, including premature babies, need to be touched and spoken to.
 You will be encouraged to be involved in your baby’s care as much as possible.
-Breastfeeding is encouraged as breast milk is the perfect food for all newborns, especially premature babies.
-The staff will help you to breastfeed and teach you how to express your breast milk.
+Breast/chestfeeding is encouraged as human milk is the perfect food for all newborns, especially premature babies.
+The staff will help you to breast/chestfeed and teach you how to express your breast milk.